vvv-school/submission_instructions/README.md

 Once you have a GitHub account, please do the following:

 - 🔘 Click on this [**invitation link**](https://classroom.github.com/a/8L9SabAP).
 - ✅ **Accept the assignment**.
 A new _private_ repository :lock: will be assigned to you, containing an exact copy of these instructions.
-You'll be notified via email when the repository is ready.
+You'll receive an email when the repository is ready.
 - :arrow_up: [**Upload**](https://help.github.com/articles/adding-a-file-to-a-repository) the following files (as PDF) to your new repository:
   - The [**application form**](./application-form.pdf) filled in in all its parts.
 Make sure you specify IEEE-RAS membership, if you want to apply for a travel grant or benefit of discounted fee.
   - Your **CV**.